Issi: Description

 The skull of the holotype of Issi has a preserved length of 243.7 millimetres.

 The describing authors in 2021 indicated some distinguishing traits.
 Four of these are autapomorphies, unique derived characters.
 The base of the main body of the premaxilla is pierced by a small foramen.
 The squamosal bone has a rear branch that is long horizontally.
 The quadrate bone is rather tall relative to the height of the snout.
 The articular bone has a well-developed process at the rear upper side, with a rectangular profile in side view.

 Furthermore, a unique combination is present of six traits in themselves not unique.
 The depression around the bony nostril is weakly developed.
 The foramen below the nostril is small.
 The front edge of the nostril is positioned in front of the horizontal midpoint of the premaxilla.
 The horizontal length of the antorbital fenestra is less than the length of the eye socket.
 The depression around the antorbital fenestra ends in front of the descending branch of the lacrimal bone.
 The ectopterygoid the branch connecting to the jugal bone is strongly curved.

 Classification

 The holotype and paratype, NHMD 164741 and NHMD 164758, were initially considered to represent some species of Plateosaurus, likely P. engelhardti or P. trossingensis.
-However, they were in 2021 reinterpreted as their own genus, the sister species of Plateosaurus.
-The describers' cladogram is shown below:
+However, in 2021 they were reinterpreted as belonging to a distinct genus, the sister species of Plateosaurus.
+The results of the describers' phylogenetic analyses are shown in the cladogram below: